Biology (BIO)

 BIO 231 - Human Anatomy and Physiology I

-Integrates the study of gross and microscopic anatomy with physiology, emphasizing the analysis and interpretation of physiological data.
-Prerequisites one year of college biology and one year of college chemistry or divisional approval.
+Integrates the study of gross and microscopic human anatomy with physiology, emphasizing the analysis and interpretation of physiological parameters, as they relate to clinical scenarios.
+Covers the integumentary system, skeletal system (including articulations), muscular system, and nervous system.
 Part I of II.

 4 credits